mjul/rust-office-365-lab/README.md

-# rust-office-365-lab
+# Rust Office 365 Lab

-Playing with Office 365 integration from Rust
+Playing with Office 365 integration from Rust.